angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 <!-- ... -->
 ```

 ## Cross-Field Validation

-For the two password fields, we want to ensure that both values match.
+Our registration form should also include password fields: One for the password and one for confirmation.
-For validations that depend on multiple fields (like password confirmation), use `validateTree()`:
+For these two fields, we want to ensure that both values match.

-Let's have a look at it and first extend our data model and the initial state, so it includes a nested object holding password information.
+First, we extend our data model and the initial state, so it includes a nested object holding password information.

 ```typescript
 export interface RegisterFormData {